Stone98/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+DOM stand for Document Object Model.

 2. What is an event?

+An event is something that occurs when the DOM is interacted with or changed.

 3. What is an event listener?

+An event listener is something that subscribes to DOM events.

 4. Why would we convert a NodeList into an Array?

+We would convert a Nodlist into an array because there are a lot of methods for working with an array in Javascript.

 5. What is a component?

+A component is a function that renders HTML fragments of the DOM.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.